Sterh20/google-apps-script-function-in-excel/README.md

-# Google Apps Script Cloud Function
+# Google Apps Script Function in Excel

-This repository contains a proof of concept of using Google Apps Script as a Cloud Function.
+This repository contains a proof of concept of using Google Apps Script as a Custom Cloud Function.
 The code demonstrates how to handle incoming requests, process the data, and generate a response in the form of an XML document.

+## Problem statement

+Have you ever been in a situation where you couldn't use VBA's UDF function whether due to your corporate overlord's internal security policy or due to your clients demands?
+Isn't it frustrating to create multiple rows, sheets or even scrap every thing to try to implement simple VBA function in a cumbersome and inefficient way?
+Would it be cool if you could offload all VBA's function calculations to somewhere and just get function's result in a cell?

+Look no more.
+This project implements basic functionality required to kickstart the replacement of a VBA's UDF function in Excel.
+If your formula is not using multidimensional arrays as an input, using this solution you could replace yours VBA function by a javascript one that is executed from google's cloud.

 ## Functionality

-The main code file, `doGet.gs`, includes the following key features:
+The main code file, `main.gs`, includes the following key features:

-- Parsing and processing the data received in the request
+* Parsing and processing the data received in the request
-- Formatting numbers based on locale subtags
+* Formatting numbers based on locale subtags
-- Converting localized strings to numbers
+* Converting localized strings to numbers
-- Creating an XML document from the processed data
+* Creating an XML document from the processed data

-The code is organized into separate files to improve modularity and maintainability:
+The code is organized into:

-- `main.gs`: Entry point file that contains the `doGet` function, serving as the Cloud Function endpoint.
+* `main.gs`: Entry point file that contains the `doGet` function, serving as the Cloud Function endpoint.
-- `doGet.gs`: Contains the main logic for processing requests, as well as helper functions.
+* `doGet.gs`: Contains the main logic for processing requests, as well as helper functions.
-- `helpers.gs`: Includes additional helper functions used in `doGet.gs`.
+* `helpers.gs`: Includes additional helper functions used in `doGet.gs`.
-- `NumberParser.gs`: Defines the `NumberParser` class for parsing strings and converting them to numbers.
+* `NumberParser.gs`: Defines the `NumberParser` class for parsing strings and converting them to numbers.

 ## Usage